-When you start to invest, you build a diversified, asset-allocated portfolio.
+When you start to invest in Mutual Funds, you build a diversified, asset-allocated portfolio.
 This allocation is based on your goal timeline, your risk appetite, and other factors.
 That is, based on what you’re aiming for, this is the equity-debt proportion that works best for you.

 As markets move, your asset allocation proportion changes.
 Your equity allocation could go up if markets rally for a long time, or it could go down when markets correct.
 So you need to rebalance it to bring it back in line with the original.
 But what is rebalancing and what does it entail?
 Read on to find out.

 Portfolio rebalancing is the process of bringing a portfolio back to its original asset allocation.
 In an asset allocated portfolio, the target proportion of debt and equity is determined based on your time frame and risk profile.
 Over time, if one asset class moves more than another, the allocation between them may diverge from the original.
 The skewed allocation will affect the portfolio’s returns and the risk you are taking.

 Take this example for instance.
 Over the past couple of years, equity has seen an unprecedented rally, whereas long term debt has underperformed over the last year.
 In such a scenario, the equity component of a portfolio will grow more than debt.
 This will lead to your portfolio having more equity by value than originally intended.
 In such a case, you would need to reduce your equity exposure to restore the original allocation.

 There are two main reasons why you should rebalance your portfolio.
 First, is to keep the risk you are taking within sustainable limits.
 Based on your inputs, say you had a portfolio made up of 60% equity and 40% debt.
 This proportion is ideal within the limits set by your risk appetite and your timeframe.
 However, if the equity component goes up to 65%, then you are taking more risk than you originally intended and what was prudent given your timeframe.
 Hence restoring the original allocation will keep the risk within your tolerance limit.